Nord Stream 2 overshadows EU leaders' Ukraine trip

 Germany would also work to revive summits in the so-called 'Normandy Format' - Russia, Ukraine, France, and Germany - to talk about Russian aggression in Ukraine's eastern Donbas region, Merkel added.

-The last Normandy summit took place in late 2019 and Merkel noted that the talks had been "going in circles" because of Putin's refusal to admit that Russia had invaded and occupied Donbas.
+The last Normandy summit took place in late 2019 and Merkel noted the talks were "going in circles" because of Putin's refusal to admit Russia had invaded and occupied Donbas.

 "Russia is directly involved in this conflict," Merkel said in Kyiv.

-"However, one has to say again and again: At present, we have no other format in which can discuss these things," Merkel said.
+"However, one has to say again and again: At present, we have no other format in which we can discuss these things," Merkel said.

 Putin talks